oh-lang/oh/wishlist.md

 function arguments.
 For example, declaring a function that takes an integer named `X`, `my_function(X: int): null`, and declaring an integer variable named `X` uses the same syntax:
 `X: int`.
 Similarly, calling a function with arguments specified as `my_function(X: 5)` and defining a variable works the same outside of a function: `X: 5`.
+There is a slight distinction since we have the option of `.` in function arguments, which indicates a temporary.
+E.g., in `(X: int, Y; str, Z. dbl)` we declare `X` as a readonly reference, `Y` a writable reference, and `Z` a temporary, whereas outside of function arguments, `[X: int, Y; str]` indicates that `X` is readonly (though it can be written in constructors or first assignment) and `Y` is writable.

 In some languages, e.g., JavaScript, objects are passed by reference and primitives are passed by value when calling a function with these arguments.
 In oh-lang,